CodonoTeam/cryptocurrency-exchange-script/docs/google-login-setup.md

-# Integrating Google Sign-In into Your Website
+# Integrating Google Sign-In into Your Crypto Exchange

-Google Sign-In can streamline the login process for your users by allowing them to sign in with their Google account.
-Follow these steps to create a Google Client ID and Client Secret for your website.
+Integrating Google Sign-In can streamline the login process by allowing users to authenticate using their Google account.
+This guide will help you create a Google Client ID and Client Secret for your crypto exchange platform.

 **Pre-requisites:**
-- You must be signed into a Google account to create a Google Client ID and Client Secret.
+- A Google account is required to access the Google Developers Console.

 ## Steps to Obtain Google Client ID and Client Secret